 Mongolia Field Notes

 Mongolia Field Notes connect research work conducted by Mongolian and international researchers to issues in contemporary Mongolia.
 The goal is to highlight researchers and their areas of expertise, and to provide information in a tight, concise format.
-Field Notes can cover any topic related to Mongolia, including politics, economics and business, science, environment and technology, or people, history and society.
+Field Notes can cover any topic related to Mongolia, including politics, economics, and business, science, environment, and technology, or people, history, and society.

-We are currently encouraging American, Mongolian and other international researchers to submit their short articles for review.
+We encourage American, Mongolian and other international researchers to submit their short articles for review.
 A Field Note should explore an academic concept or research related to contemporary Mongolia in a lively and jargon-free piece of 300 to 1000 words.
 At this time, only submissions in English are accepted.
 Where possible, integrate current events into your Field Note.
 Your submission should effectively convey a key idea or point, backed up by concise arguments and evidence.

 If you are interested in contributing a Field Note, please contact info@mongoliacenter.org.